 Studies have linked dairy to both acne and eczema.
 A study published in the Journal of the American Academy of Dermatology examined the diets of 47,355 women and found a strong connection between milk and milk products intake and breakouts.

 There you have it!
 My six factors that can sabotage healthy skin and solutions for each!
 If you came here because you have a skin issue, I truly hope this information helps you.

-You may also want to consider doing the Joyous Detox in my second book!
+You may also want to consider picking up my Joyous Detox Cookbook!

 Wishing you healthy, glowing skin from within,

 Ps.
 Be sure to check out 5 Daily Habits for Healthy Skin here.